Frequently Asked Questions About Skin Tags

 What Does a Skin Tag Look Like?

 A skin tag usually consists of a soft, bulbous growth attached to the rest of the body by a stalk known as a peduncle.
-Skin tags may grow several centimeters in diameter, but they usually attain just a
+Skin tags may grow several centimeters in diameter, but they usually attain just a couple of millimeters

 in size.
 Some skin tags appear more elongated than bulbous in shape.